lanahuong/psa/README.md

 ## Presentation

-This solver is composed of 2 programs the solver `flus` and the processor `flup`.
+This solver is composed of 2 programs: the solver `flus` and the processor `flup`.

-The processor is used to create and field of potential and the wave at time t=0, monitor the solver, visualize results of a simulation and initialize or reset the database.
+The processor is used to create a field of potential, and the wave at time t=0, monitor the solver, visualize results of a simulation and initialize or reset the database.

 The solver computes the wave at each time step using the previous wave.